 Currently in HEC-RAS three breach methods are available: user entered data, simplified physical, and physical breaching (DLBreach).
 This post is to focus on the user entered data method which requires a modeler to type in all of the breach information (Figure 3).

-HEC-RAS has coded in several regression equations in breach data editor window to help a modeler to estimate breach geometric information and development time (Figure 4).
+HEC-RAS has coded in several regression equations in breach data editor window to help a modeler to estimate the required breach geometric and timing data (Figure 4).
 Among the five regression equations, MacDonald et al Equation and Froehlich Equations are the most common ones.
-Oklahoma Water Resources Board actually recommends using Froehlich Equations for earthen dam breach analysis since Froehlich Equation results have a better match with the historical dam failure database and the physically-based erosion model NWS-BREACH than other regression equations.
+Oklahoma Water Resources Board recommends using Froehlich Equations for earthen dam breach analysis since Froehlich Equation results have a better match with the historical dam failure database and the physically-based erosion model NWS-BREACH than other regression equations.

 A dam breach model should be extended sufficiently downstream to cover all the areas that are likely to be significantly impacted by a breach.
 Several options are explained in this post to determine an appropriate downstream boundary location.

 When running a dam breach analysis in HEC-RAS, a smaller time step (10 seconds, 5 seconds, or 2 seconds or even less) is usually required due to rapid rising and recession limbs of an breach outflow hydrographs.

 Other methods to stabilize a dam breach unsteady model include increasing lateral or inline structure stability factor/weir or gate flow submergence decay exponent (Figure 8) from default 1.0 to 2.0 or 3.0.
 Turning on iterations between 1D and 2D (Figure 9) is another option to stabilize a model, but it is usually not recommended unless it is absolutely necessary.

 When HEC-RAS 2D is used for a dam breach analysis, Shallow Water Equation (SWE) is preferred over Diffusion Wave Equation as the 2D solver (Figure 10).